 - Check your make up: at the risk of sounding unpopular, the foundation / concealer you use to cover up your spots may be making things worse for you.
 Trust me, I’ve been there – desperately trying to hide spots with foundation and concealer, only to find myself getting more break outs!
 This is particularly true of heavier face make up (full coverage foundations and concealers) which form an occlusive layer on the skin, not allowing it to breathe.
 Couple this with using dirty make up brushes and it’s no wonder your skin breaks out.
 It took me time and courage to give up wearing foundation every day but as my skin started to improve and heal, I found it quite liberating being able to ditch the stuff and give myself a few extra minutes in bed instead of faffing around with a full face of make up!
 I still wear foundation for special occasions but most days I just use a bit of face powder / bronzing powder and that’s enough for me as a base.
 Remember to clean your make up brushes once a week to minimise the transfer of bacteria onto your skin - brushes are a breeding ground for bacteria!

-Did you know that what we eat actually does make a real difference to our skin?
-Look out for the next post to find out more about eating clean!
+Did you know that what we eat can make a real difference to our skin?
+Look out for the next post to find out more about diet and skin health!